RafalZakrzewski84/PricingPanel/README.md

-# PricingPannel
+# PricingPanel
-# Exampel of pricing pannel.
+# Exampel of pricing panel.